Lord Selkirk Route (51 KM)

 3.0 Continue straight on Route 207 toward Garfield; Route 206 goes left to Iona.
 An enjoyable downhill begins in a couple of hundred metres, followed by a short, steep climb.

 3.6 Bear left at a fork, staying on Route 207.
 This turn comes as you are conquering another steep hill that happily lasts only 100 metres.
 (Route 208 goes right to Roseberry.)
 At the top of the hill on the left is St. John's Presbyterian Church.
 There will continue to be occasional hills along Route 207, a few of which are moderately difficult, but the road rolls past farms with fields of potatoes, hay and grain, and through spruce woods.
-At kilometre 8.3, at the top of a hill on the left, is the entrance to International Spinners Ltd. and Belfast Mini Mills Ltd.
+At kilometre 8.3, at the top of a hill on the left, is the entrance to the Broken Rock Fossil Shop at Belfast Mini Mills Ltd.

 Optional Shortcut - At kilometre 9.1 note a Scenic Heritage Road on the right off Route 207, shortly past the bottom of a hill.
 By turning right on this unpaved Heritage Road, you shorten the ride by three kilometres.
 It is wooded and shady, more downhill than up.
 If you take the Heritage Road, you will come to a T intersection with Route 1 in four kilometres.
 Turn right.
 You will be at kilometre 16.2 of the regular route.
 If you stay on Route 207, continue straight, passing Route 204 on the left at kilometre 9.5, and watch for the next turn: